-^{}Related to technical services provided by Media Services, but listed in the THEATRE ARTS PRPP for 2023-2024 are requests for an STNC Theatre House Manager 75% and a permanent classified professional Theatre Event Specialist 60% for Burbank Auditorium; we support and recognize the need for dedicated positions with specialized skillsets to support event requests in the theatre facilities, including internal and external requests.
+^{}Related to technical services provided by Media Services, but listed in the THEATRE ARTS PRPP for 2024-2025 is a request for a permanent classified professional Theatre Event Specialist 60% for Burbank Auditorium; we support and recognize the need for a dedicated position with specialized skillsets to support event requests in the theatre facilities, including internal and external requests.
 Currently requests that could be revenue-generating opportunities are turned down for lack of staffing.
-Consideration for these dedicated positions in Burbank would work toward a goal of making that facility's usage more sustainable year-round.
+Consideration for a dedicated position in Burbank Aud would work toward a goal of making that facility's usage more sustainable year-round.